tyelford/tyelford/Thoughs.md

 While I think over this going to start looking into the more important part - front end.

 Starting to create a mockup

+After Much thinking about it, i've deceided to use jQuery.
+Browser support is pretty tricky without for what I am trying to do.